dasmikko/facepunchdroid/README.md

 If you don't trust me, you are more than welcome to build the app yourself.

+**UPDATE**
+I'm currently working on a new app for the new facepunch forum, in React Native.
+I've got login to work without issues, so now, I actually only need to implement:

+- [] Forums list
+- [] Forum Viewing
+- [] Thread Viewing
+- [] Thread Posting
+- [] Post rating

 ## Features:
 - Material Design
 - Native image viewer